yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

    * Active (the default)
    * Draft
    * Access Denied
 3. Set a time after which any Keys subscribed to your policy expire.
 Select a value from the drop-down list.
 This is a required setting.
+See [Key Expiry](/docs/basic-config-and-security/security/key-level-security/#key-expiry) for more details.
 4. Add Tags to your policy.
 Any tags you add can be used when filtering Analytics Data.
 Tags are case sensitive.
 5. Add Metadata to your policy.
 Adding metadata such as User IDs can be used by middleware components.
 See [Session Metadata](/docs/getting-started/key-concepts/session-meta-data/) for more details.